-Honors Engineering Research Experience
+Honors Engineering Liaison

 In partnership with the Gallogly College of Engineering, OU’s Honors College is pleased to announce an opportunity for Honors students to participate in laboratory research in the Fall semester.
 This course, the Honors Engineering Research Experience, is open to all Honors College students from all Gallogly College of Engineering majors.
 The goal of this program is to promote research among the most talented group of undergraduate students and increase awareness of graduate degrees.

 If you’re chosen after a competitive application process, you will be partnered with a professor with whom you will participate in active laboratory research.
 What’s more, you’ll receive three hours of credit in both Engineering and Honors for successfully completing the course.

 To be considered for enrollment, you must fill out an application.
 Following the 11:59 p.m., April 12th submission deadline, you will be contacted to interview with professors from the Gallogly College of Engineering.
 By May 3rd, you will be notified if you’ve been chosen for participation and with whom you’ll be working during the spring term.
 You’ll be given electronic permission to enroll in the course.
 When your enrollment window opens, you simply enroll as you would in any other class.

 Your research role will vary between professors, but generally, you’ll work as a lab member, participating in the day-to-day activities of scientific work at the University of Oklahoma.
 The amount of time you’ll spend is variable, but you should expect to commit approximately 9-12 hours per week distributed between reading, computer work and in-lab hours.
 Your grade will be based on an evaluation by your assigned professor, and the completion of a poster project or final report (supervising professor’s choice).